Tribal leader Sukhram Rathva elected as Leader of Opposition in Gujarat Assembly | Politics

 Earlier in the day, Congress announced OBC leader Jagdish Thakor's appointment as its new Gujarat unit president ahead of the next year's Assembly elections.

-Rathva, 64, who represents Pavi-Jetpur constituency in Chhotaudepur district, was elected unanimously by Congress MLAs at a meeting held at the Gujarat Assembly complex in Gandhinagar on Friday evening.
+Rathva, 65, a five-time MLA who currently represents Pavi-Jetpur constituency in Chhotaudepur district, was elected unanimously by Congress MLAs at a meeting held at the Gujarat Assembly complex in Gandhinagar on Friday evening.

 Jagdish Thakor and Gujarat Congress in-charge Raghu Sharma were also present at the Congress Legislative Party's meeting.
 Rahtva would be replacing Paresh Dhanani.